jhassell/thejsway/manuscript/chapter03.md

 # Add conditions

-Up until now, all the code in our programs has been executed chronologically.
+Up until now, all the code in our programs has been executed linearly.
 Let's enrich our code by adding conditional execution!

 ## TL;DR